4 Pump Court > London, England > Set Profile

 Commercial Dispute Resolution: 4 Pump Court is a leading commercial set, providing practical, effective advice across the full spectrum of commercial practice areas.

-Construction: Covering all aspects of construction, engineering and infrastructure disputes, both domestic and international, across all forums including adjudication, dispute boards and expert determination.
+Construction: 4 Pump Court has a reputation as one of the leading construction sets, covering all aspects of construction, engineering and infrastructure disputes, both domestic and international, across all forums including adjudication, dispute boards and expert determination.

 Energy: Uniquely combining the strongest elements of commercial, construction and maritime expertise.
 Work includes on and offshore, renewable and pipeline, and is often cross-border.